• Skip to main content

 • wa – は : a binding particle working as a case marker or topic marker.
 In the example, this works after “boku” to make the subject in the sentence.

 This is a typical usage of “kanashii”.
-In this example, it works as a complement.
+In this example, it works as the complement.
 Like other adjectives, however, it can also work as a modifier in front of a noun.
 It’s worth knowing, I think.
 When we want to say “sad” in Japanese, anyway, this i-adjective is a very good option.

-So far, I’ve explained the definition and meanings of “kanashii” and how to use it through the example sentence.
+So far, I’ve explained the definition and meanings of “kanashii” in detail and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “kanashikunai”.

 Kanashikunai: the nai form of “kanashii”